Resinated wine

-Resinated wine is a type of wine which derives part of its flavor from exposure to tree resins, most generally pine resin, therefore often being known as pine wine.
+Resinated wine is a type of wine that derives part of its flavor from exposure to tree resins, most generally pine resin, therefore often being known as pine wine.
 Prior to the widespread use of barrels in Europe, wine was stored in amphorae, often sealed with Aleppo pine resin.
 Wines thus sealed were flavored by the resin, and over time this became a feature of the wine itself rather than an unwanted side effect.

 Though today mainly associated with Greece, resinated wine appears to have been widespread in the past.
 In his Natural History (book XIV), Pliny the Elder noted that in the modern-day Rhône wine region (near Vienne), the Allobroges produced a highly valued resinated wine.